Smith theory and cyclic base change functoriality: Introduction

-\item In \S \ref{sec: global base change}, we prove Theorem \ref{thm: intro 1}.
+In \S \ref{sec: global base change}, we prove a collection of global results, including Theorem \ref{thm: intro 1}.
 First we recall background on moduli spaces of shtukas and Lafforgue's global Langlands correspondence in terms of actions of the excursion algebra on the cohomology of shtukas.
-Then we establish certain equivariant localization isomorphisms for the Tate cohomology of shtukas in the setting of $p$-cyclic base change, which gives relations between excursion operators in the context of functoriality.
+Then we establish certain equivariant localization isomorphisms for the Tate cohomology of shtukas in the setting of $\Z/p\Z$-base change, which gives relations between excursion operators in the context of functoriality.
+These are used later in the local applications, and Theorem \ref{thm: intro 1} is also deduced as an application.